 \section{Related Work}

-Variational Auto-Encoder (VAE) was first introduced by \citet{kingma2013auto} for learning continuous representations.
-However, learning discrete latent representations has proved much more challenging because it is nearly impossible to accurately evaluate the gradients which are required to train models.
+The Variational Auto-Encoder (VAE) was initially introduced by \citet{kingma2013auto} for learning continuous representations.
+However, learning discrete latent representations has proven to be much more challenging due to the difficulty of accurately evaluating the gradients required for training the models.
 To make the gradients tractable, one possible solution is to apply the Gumbel Softmax reparameterization trick \citep{jang2016categorical} to VAE, which allows us to estimate stochastic gradients for updating the models.
-Although this technique has a low variance, it brings up a high-bias gradient estimator.
+Although this technique provides gradients with low variance, it introduces a high-bias gradient estimator.
 Another possible solution is to employ the REINFORCE algorithm \citep{williams1992simple}, which is unbiased but has a high variance.
-Additionally, the two techniques can be complementarily combined \citep{tucker2017rebar}.
+Furthermore, these two techniques can be combined in a complementary manner \citep{tucker2017rebar}.

-To enable learning the discrete latent codes, VQ-VAE \citep{van2017neural} uses deterministic encoder/decoder and encourages the codebooks to become the clustering centroids of latent representations.
-Additionally, the copy gradient trick is employed in back-propagating gradients from the decoder to the encoder \citep{bengio2013estimating}.
-Some further works were proposed to extend VQ-VAE, notably \citet{roy2018theory, wu2020vector}.
-Particularly, \citet{roy2018theory} uses the Expectation Maximization (EM) algorithm in the bottleneck stage to train the VQ-VAE for improving the quality of the generated images.
+To facilitate the learning of discrete latent codes, VQ-VAE \citep{van2017neural} employs a deterministic encoder/decoder architecture and encourages the codebooks to represent the clustering centroids of the latent representations.
+Additionally, the copy gradient trick is utilized to back-propagate gradients from the decoder to the encoder \citep{bengio2013estimating}.
+Several subsequent works have extended VQ-VAE, notably \citet{roy2018theory, wu2020vector}.Particularly, \citet{roy2018theory} uses the Expectation Maximization (EM) algorithm in the bottleneck stage to train the VQ-VAE for improving the quality of the generated images.
 However, to maintain the stability of this approach, we need to collect a large number of samples on the latent space. \citet{wu2020vector} imposes noises on the latent codes and uses a Bayesian estimator to optimize the quantizer-based representation.
 The introduced bottleneck Bayesian estimator outputs the posterior mean of the centroids to the decoder and performs soft quantization of the noisy latent codes which have latent representations preserving the similarity relations of the data space.
 Recently, \citet{takida22a} extends the standard VAE with stochastic quantization and trainable posterior categorical distribution, showing that the annealing of the stochasticity of the quantization process significantly improves the codebook utilization.